epiphan-video/avstudio_api/docs-source-slate/index.html.md

  --data-binary '{"cmd": "rtmp.start:rtmp://10.1.2.16/live/test"}'
 ```

-> The status of RTMP stream is reported in `Telemetry/state/rtmp`.
+> The status of the RTMP stream is reported in `Telemetry/state/rtmp`.
 >
-> `speed` is actual_uploading_speed/bitrate ratio, values greater or equal to 1.0 are ok, less than 1.0 means there's no enough bandwidth.
+> `speed` is actual_uploading_speed/bitrate ratio, values greater or equal to 1.0 are ok, less than 1.0 means there's not enough bandwidth.

 ```json
 "rtmp": {